coverbeck/dcc-ops/README.md

 * [Boardwalk](boardwalk/README.md): our file browsing portal on top of Redwood

-These are related projects that are either already setup and available for use on the web or are used by components above.
+These are related projects that are either already setup and available for use on the web or are used by components above:

-* [Dockstore](http://dockstore.org): our workflow and tool sharing platform
+* [Dockstore](https://dockstore.org): our workflow and tool sharing platform
 * [Toil](https://github.com/BD2KGenomics/toil): our workflow engine, these workflows are shared via Dockstore

 ## Installing the Platform

 These directions below assume you are using AWS.
-We will include additional cloud instructions as `dcc-ops` matures.
+We will include additional cloud instructions as `cgp-deployment` matures.

 ### Collecting Information

-Make sure you have:

-* you know what region you're running in e.g. `us-west-2`
+Make sure you know what region you're running in (e.g. `us-west-2`).

 ### Starting an AWS VM